Taking Your Martial Arts Training Outdoors

-For boxers, MMA fighters, and other martial artists, it can feel be challenging to heed the call of the wild outdoors.
-So much of our training relies on equipment that is fixed inside the gym.
+For boxers, Mixed Martial Arts (MMA) fighters, karate, Brazilian jiu jitsu artists and other martial artists, it can feel challenging to heed the call of the wild outdoors.
+So much offscreen our training relies on equipment that is fixed inside the gym.
 From heavy bags to sparring rings, the life of a training fighter seems to be confined to the gym or dojo.

-If you want to bust down those walls, though, and feel the sun on your back while you work out, here are some great ideas to get you started.
+If you want to bust take down those walls, though, and feel the sun on your back while you work out, here are some of our top martial arts outdoor training tips to get you started.

 GET THE RIGHT GEAR

 Exercise apparel is generally made of technical materials that do well indoors and out, especially when it comes to mitigating sweat and regulating temperature.
-As long as you stick to the technical, such as dry-fit fabrics, you’ll be just fine.
+As long as you stick to the technical gear, such as dry-fit fabrics, you’ll be just fine.

 CHECK THE WEATHER

-If you’re setting up a cross-training rig in a parking lot or doing burpees in the driveway, this one’s not a huge deal.
-But, if you intend to set out on a several-mile-long hike, jog, or ride, don’t take any chances weather-wise, especially if you can’t wear or carry apparel that’s appropriate for any serious weather changes, including downpours and dramatic jumps in temperature.
+If you’re practicing martial arts such as shadow boxing or punching bag in the driveway, this one’s not a huge deal.
+But, if you intend to build your stamina by setting out on a several-mile-long hike, jog, or ride, you need to be prepared.
+Don’t take any chances weather-wise, especially if you can’t wear or carry apparel that’s appropriate for any serious weather changes; this includes downpours and dramatic jumps in temperature.